Surrendering a Pet

 Apply for Care Credit.

-- Take on a temporary part time job.
+- Take on a temporary part time job if feasible.

 Use the Internet for the best tips